denofn/denopack/plugin/cacheLoader/README.md

 # denopack/plugin/cacheLoader

 - [optional] checks if cached file exists and skips loading if it doesn't
+- [optional] checks integrity of cached file against a lockfile
 - returns local cached file location

 ## Options

 - `lazy [boolean]`: defaults to false.
-If active, this will skip checking whether the file actually exists locally and will lazily return the assumed path.
+If active, this will skip checking whether the file actually exists locally and will lazily return the assumed path
+- `cacheOnly [boolean]`: throws if an external dependency is not found inside the cache
+- `lockFile [string]`: path to a lockfile (for example: `lock.json`).
+Throws if the integrity of the loaded cache file does not match the integrity in the lockfile

 ## Required flags